 The reference architecture (six layers, one latency budget)

-Every production AI call assistant we’ve shipped follows the same pipeline, regardless of vendor:
+Every production AI call assistant we’ve shipped follows the same pipeline, whatever the vendor:

 Caller PSTN/SIP → Tier-1 carrier (Twilio / Telnyx / Vonage / SignalWire)